liefery-it-legacy/blog/_posts/2019-02-20-flutter-for-newbies-why-you-should-care-about-the-build-context.md

    // return widget
  }
 ```
 This build context describes where you are in the tree of widgets of your application.
 I learnt that it's easy to ignore the build context completely.
-Just slap in a parameter when you write a build function and forget about it.
+Just add a BuildContext parameter to your build function when your IDE complains and then forget about it.
 This lazy approach served me well until the day I needed to create a [snackbar](https://material.io/design/components/snackbars.html); the small pieces of information that pop up at the bottom of your screen.

 ![snackbar popup dialog on a phone](/images/posts/flutter/snackbar_bottom_only.png)